-The financial liabilities of the company, trade and other payables, bank overdraft and loan from related party, are classified and measured at amortised cost.
+The financial liabilities of the Group, trade and other payables and bank overdraft are classified and measured at amortised cost.

 Derivatives

 Derivatives including forward exchange contracts are categorised as financial instruments at fair value through profit or loss.
 Purchases and settlements of derivative financial instruments are recognised on the trade date at cost and are subsequently measured at fair value.
 Realised and unrealised gains and losses arising from changes in the fair value of derivative financial instruments are recognised in profit or loss as other income or other expenses in the period in which they arise.
 The fair value of forward foreign exchange contracts is determined using exchange rates at the reporting date.